 COVID-19 Information for Prospective Students

-Due to the unpredictable situation with the COVID-19 pandemic, the following options of the course delivery have been designed in line with the recent Government and Public Health England recommendations:
+Due to the unpredictable situation with the COVID-19 pandemic, the following options of course delivery have been designed in line with the recent Government and Public Health England recommendations:

 Option 1 – Online